AliAbuelkheir/APS-filter-plugin-and-viewer/docs/Project-Docs.md

 Potential enhancement ideas:
 - Pre-index frequently used category/field pairs.
 - Add server-side paging or a limit on returned ids.
-- Support NOT / parentheses with explicit unary operator.

 ## Fallback / Test Data Mode
 If `process.env.USE_TEST_DATA === 'true'` or APS property retrieval yields a 404, service loads `FakeModelData` (15 fabricated objects) and synthesizes categories.
 Response includes `usingFallback: true` in that case.